Blogs

 By reducing speculative interest rate and currency appreciation gains, the MAC would sharply reduce the currency speculation that, for the past 50 years, has been making foreign goods artificially cheap and American goods artificially expensive.
 Although the MAC would obviously not be a “magic bullet” that ends all of our problems forever, it is vitally needed to help assure the success in the following important areas.
 See my blog for more details (address below).

-Reduce Trade Deficits: The MAC would gradually move foreign currency values per dollar to trade-balancing levels in a non-disruptive manner.
+Reduce Trade Deficits.
+The MAC would gradually move foreign currency values per dollar to trade-balancing levels in a non-disruptive manner.
 This would eliminate America’s serious trade deficits and reduce our net debt to foreigners – which are arguably the worst in the world.

 Increase Good Jobs, Income Distribution, and Socio-Political Unity/Tolerance.
 Trade deficits are not just a number in a table.
 They reflect the loss over the past 50 years of millions of good jobs, largely in manufacturing, of family incomes and security, of communities, and of entire “rustbelt” regions of America.
+These losses contribute directly to the income inequality and socio-political polarization that are tearing apart our country today.
+By eliminating US trade deficits, the MAC would help eliminate all of these problems as well.

 Eliminate Budget Deficits.
 Another symptom of America’s severe polarization is the inability of Congress to pass the legislation needed to keep the government open, pay our bills, and to put our country back on the path to the American dream of putting America back on the path to the American Dream of sustained economic growth based on rising productivity, not rising debt, with benefits shared widely by all Americans.